connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 We use [`std::hint::black_box`](https://doc.rust-lang.org/stable/std/hint/fn.black_box.html) to make sure the compiler doesn't optimize anything differently just because we aren't actually using the result of the decoding.

-How does `image-rs/png` do on this benchmark?
+To run our benchmark we're going to use [`hyperfine`](https://github.com/sharkdp/hyperfine), which is a great tool for ad hoc benchmarking of command line utilities.

 ```sh
 cargo b --release
 hyperfine ./target/release/test-png
 ```

-For benchmarking we use [`hyperfine`](https://github.com/sharkdp/hyperfine), which is a great tool for ad hoc benchmarking of command line utilities.
-If we execute the above commands, `hyperfine` prints
+gives us

 ```sh
 Benchmark 1: ./target/release/test-image-png